 Herbert Johnson is professor of Piano and Director of Keyboard Activities at Bethel University.
 He received a Doctor of Musical Arts from the Manhattan School of Music and a Master of Music from the Conservatory of Music at the University of Missouri in Kansas City.
 Herb performs in chamber and solo recitals at colleges and churches throughout the Twin Cities.
 He is a member of the Minnesota Music Teachers Association and the Music Teacher's National Association.
 He gives repertoire clinics for the Minneapolis Teachers Forum, Saint Paul Music Teachers Association, and the Saint Cloud Music Teachers Association.
 Herb also adjudicates for state competitions and festivals.
 He has taught masterclasses for the Rochester Area Keyboard Club and the Wirth Center for the Performing Arts.

 Pianist Jinsung (Winston) Kim is a recipient of numerous awards and scholarships.
-His recent prizes including the first prizes at the Young Artist Series CFMTA Western Tour Competition, Women’s Musical Club of Winnipeg Scholarship Competition, the Western Financial Group Insurance Tudor Bowl, and the Kaye and G.R.
+Recent prizes include first place at the Young Artist Series CFMTA Western Tour Competition, Women’s Musical Club of Winnipeg Scholarship Competition, the Western Financial Group Insurance Tudor Bowl, and the Kaye and G.R.
 Rowe scholarship at the Brandon Festival of the Arts, where he was twice named top performer in at the BFA’s Encore concerts.
 He was also a finalist and prize-winner of the National Music Festival and National Finals of the Canadian Music Competitions, and recipient of the best performance award from the AMAF provincial festival.
 An active adjudicator, Jinsung has been invited as a juror for the Winnipeg Tauber Music Festival, Kramer School Piano Competition, Kramer School Concerto competition, and Prairie Spirit School Music Division Competition.
 He is currently pursuing doctoral studies at the University of Minnesota under the tutelage of Dr. Kyung Kim.

 Jinsung has been a full scholarship participant in the National Arts Center Young Artist Program (directed by Pinchas Zukerman), Bowdoin, Ambassador Concert Series in St. Petersburg College and University of South Florida, Rebecca Penney’s Piano Festival, Minnesota International Piano Camp, and the Tuckamore Music Festival.